chemicalfiend/chemicalfiend/README.md

 ### Hi there 👋

+My name is Pranay Venkatesh.
+I am an undergraduate student double majoring in chemistry and chemical engineering at BITS Pilani.

+- 🔭 I'm currently working on molecular dynamics simulations and electronic structure calculations of conducting polymer systems.

+- 👯 I'm looking to collaborate on open source projects in computational chemistry, materials science and condensed matter physics.

+- 📫 How to reach me: f20191004 at pilani.bits-pilani.ac.in

 <!--
 **chemicalfiend/chemicalfiend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.